gabriellaj45/CSCI5448/ResearchProject/README.md

 Press the q key to close the image

 Contours:
-Press the q key to close the image
+Press the n key to go through the image set

 Homography:
 Click the corners of the board in clockwise order beginning with the top left corners and then press q to close the images